-The Malta Communications Authority (MCA) is hereby presenting, for national consultation, its proposed decision on the wholesale mobile access and call origination market in Malta.
+The Malta Communications Authority (MCA) is hereby presenting its final decision on the wholesale mobile access and call origination market in Malta, in accordance with the EU regulatory framework of electronic communications networks and services.

-The consultation period shall run from the 21st May 2012 till the 22nd June 2012.
+The MCA has carried out a national consultation process during the period running from the 21st May 2012 till the 22nd June 2012.